*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Chrysanthemum tea is no exception there is indeed a wonderful sweetness to the tea even if you add no sweeteners to it.

 The sweet flavor is slight but noticeable.
 Much like a good sencha green tea.
-You can check out some of our favorite Senchas right here.
+You can check out some of my favorite Senchas right here.

 It is a built-in part of the experience.
 The reason for this is something I will get into in the next section.